KaneMayfield/Rescue-Lifeboat/README.md

 **DeFi Stakes (Lido, Aave, Compound, NFT staking)**

-The unstake transaction has to happen from the compromised wallet, which means that wallet needs gas.
+The unstake transaction has to happen from the compromised wallet, which means that wallet needs gas, grass, or ass.
+Since this is not a ride home from a creep, we recommend you stick with gas.
 Same choreography as ENS: open the unstake page, get it ready to sign, use Quiet Fund to send gas privately, then immediately sign the unstake.
 Once assets are back in the wallet, rescue them with the normal NFT Rescue or Coin Sweep flow.
 Watch for cooldown periods — Lido is roughly 1–5 days.
 Plan accordingly.